George R. Stobbs: Political career

 Stobbs served on Webster's school board from 1903 to 1906, and was active in Webster's Young Men's Republican Club, of which he served as president in 1904.
 In 1908 he relocated to Worcester, where he practiced law in partnership with George S. Taft.
 Stobbs was a special justice for the central district court of Worcester from 1909 to 1916, and assistant district attorney for the middle district of Massachusetts from 1917 to 1921.

 In 1924, Stobbs was the successful Republican nominee for a seat in the United States House of Representatives; he was reelected twice, and served in the 69th, 70th, and 71st Congresses (March 4, 1925 - March 3, 1931).
 He did not run for reelection in 1930.
 During his House career, Stobbs was one of the managers appointed in 1926 to conduct impeachment proceedings against George W. English, the judge of the United States District Court for the Eastern District of Illinois.

 In 1930, Stobbs was a U.S. delegate to the Inter-Parliamentary Union Congress in London.
-He was delegate to the 1932 Republican National Convention, and to the Republican state conventions in 1940 and 1942.
+He was a delegate to the 1932 Republican National Convention, and to the Republican state conventions in 1940 and 1942.